lcarvajal/The-New-Jersey-Times/README.md

 <img src="public/nytimes-screenshot.png" style="max-width:400;">

-# Newspaper clone
+# The New Jersey Times

-This project copies the home page of [The New York Times](https://www.nytimes.com).
+I'm using React to create The New Jersey Times, a newspaper website definitely not based on [The New York Times](https://www.nytimes.com).

 ## Tools
 - HTML / CSS